PROGRAMS

 Mission

-For more details of the MCC program and process, please check out our
+For more details of the MCC program and process, please check out our:

 MCC FOUNDATIONAL ELEMENTS

-• Recognizing and engaging multiple knowledge forms
+• Recognizing and engaging diverse knowledge forms

 • Supporting trust by locating and building upon long-term, place-based relationships (knowledge networks)